 Nor did Carriera have the vanity to hide her own imperfections.
 Here is a self-portrait of her in middle age—again, with no glossing over of lines and puffiness.
 She painted what she saw rather than create an idealized smooth portrait so typical of the portraiture of the time.

-An oil painting never looks as good on a computer screen as in real life – the texture is flattened, the gloss is gone, the brushstrokes are lost.
-But, strangely enough, pastels seem to gain with the advent of electronic screens – they somehow look richer and more saturated, the chalky surface becomes smoother.
-So… Rosalba Carriera, an artist who almost exclusively created in pastels and as result was relegated in art history to a position of a lesser artist, somehow seems to gain in the age of electronic images and reproductions.
+An oil painting never looks as good on a computer screen as in real life—the texture is flattened, the gloss is gone, the brushstrokes are lost.
+But, strangely enough, pastels seem to gain with the advent of electronic screens—they somehow look richer and more saturated, the chalky surface becomes smoother.
+So…, Rosalba Carriera, an artist who almost exclusively created in pastels and as a result was relegated in art history to a position of a lesser artist, somehow seems to gain in the age of electronic images and reproductions.